RevealBi/Documentation/docs/user/fields/calculated/date.md

 <a name='date-date'></a>
 ## Date

-When you use `date`, Analytics will return a date set to the values you include in your formula.
+When you use `date`, Reveal will return a date set to the values you include in your formula.

 ### Syntax